 This is the moment where most training apps say nothing.
 Your plan was set weeks ago, and if you want to manually add more, that’s on you.
 No guardrails.
 No feedback.
 Just a blank calendar that doesn’t care whether you’re making a smart decision or a dangerous one.

 Pacewright won’t let you do that unchecked.
-Not because it doesn’t trust you, but because the research is clear: how fast you increase volume matters more than how much you run in absolute terms.
-And the right rate of increase depends on how much you’re already running.
+Not because it doesn’t trust you, but because how fast you add volume matters, and the right rate of increase depends on how much you’re already running.

 Why the 10% Rule Falls Apart